 Nelke Experimental Theatre

-The Nelke Experimental Theatre is designed primarily as a laboratory for the practicum activities of the acting and directing students, and is home to the student-directed weekly Mask Club productions during the school year.
-It features an elevator stage, sharply raked auditorium seating, and seats 280 people.
-Miriam Nelke, for whom the Nelke Theatre was named, was one of the first teachers of dramatic arts at Brigham Young Academy.
+The Nelke Experimental Theatre is designed as a laboratory for the practicum activities of the acting and directing students, and houses the student-directed weekly Mask Club productions during the school year.
+It features an elevator stage, sharply raked auditorium seating, and 280 seats.
+Miriam Nelke was one of the first teachers of dramatic arts at Brigham Young Academy.
 Her students so appreciated her tutelage that they later formed the Nelke Reading Club in her honor, a Provo organization that existed for decades.

 Pardoe Light Lab